sindresorhus/screenfull/readme.md

 #### .request()

 Accepts a DOM element.
 Default is `<html>`.
-If called with another element than the currently active, it will switch to that.
+If called with another element than the currently active, it will switch to that if it's a decendant.

 #### .exit()